itrnka/ha-framework/docs/middleware.md

 All functionality, which contains: bussines logic, concrete implemntations of application services, concrete IO services, models, controllers, ...

 We can use only drivers (and packages/classes similary to driver) as a middleware.
+Please see [modules docs](modules.md) for better understanding.

 ## How it works